msiemens/PyGitUp/README.rst

 Python 3 compatibility:
 ~~~~~~~~~~~~~~~~~~~~~~~

-Python 3.3 and 3.4 are supported.
+Python 3.3 and 3.4 are supported :)

 Options and Configuration
 -------------------------